-After President Trump’s bold pro-life stance on abortion during the March for Life this year, many state governments have opposed him in passing extreme pro-abortion legislation.
+After President Trump’s bold pro-life stance on abortion during the March for Life this year, many state governments have opposed him in passing extreme abortion legislation.

 Among some of the states to do so were New York and Vermont.
 All of this abortion law controversy has not only caused division in congress and government, but it has also caused division within religions and churches.

-Democratic Governor Andrew Cuomo of New York signed a pro-abortion bill as soon as the Democrats gained control of New York legislature in the 2018 election.
+Democratic Governor Andrew Cuomo of New York signed an abortion-choice bill as soon as the Democrats gained control of New York legislature in the 2018 election.
 Cuomo faced criticism not only for supporting such an inhumane bill, but for supporting such an inhumane bill as a Roman Catholic Christian.

 As a whole, the Catholic Church stands against abortion.
 The Church believes abortion is the murder of an innocent human life.
 The Catholic Church is probably one of the most well-known churches that take such a strong pro-life stance; they even go as far as to take their pro-life stance to contraceptives.
 With this being said, support for abortion can be extremely controversial in the church.

 Seeing a Catholic politician like Cuomo, take such a huge stance for abortion has other Catholics demanding his excommunication from the church.
-Many Catholics feel his pro-abortion stance gives other pro-life Catholics a bad name and a hypocritical stereotype.
-The Catholic Church has faced many controversies in the past that have taken decades to overcome, and a pro-abortion politician like Cuomo has brought to light another.
+Many Catholics feel his pro-choice stance gives other pro-life Catholics a bad name and a hypocritical stereotype.
+The Catholic Church has faced many controversies in the past that have taken decades to overcome, and a pro-choice politician like Cuomo has brought to light another.

 Though the Catholic Church said they will not excommunicate someone for their politics as some hoped, the Pope has spoken out to urge Catholics and others to oppose abortion.